IMPACT Provider Collaborative- Secure care services

 The focus of this new approach is to reduce reliance on inpatient services and specialist placements which are often many miles away from the person’s home and family, and provide care closer to home.
 Better pathways of care where different services work more closely together will be developed as well as improved community infrastructures through partnership working including third and voluntary sectors and non-NHS services.

-The East Midlands Impact programme is in its early stages, but has just been given ‘emerging site’ status by NHS England.
+The East Midlands IMPACT programme has been given fast track status by NHS England with a view to going live on 1 April 2020.
 This means that due diligence work around becoming a formal collaborative site has begun.
 A formal contract will then be agreed about the transfer of budgetary and commissioning responsibilities from NHS England specialised commissioners to the provider collaborative.

 Recovery and wellbeing is central to the development of the provider collaborative and the programme will be supported by ImROC to ensure that the new model is co-produced from the outset in a collaborative yet challenging way.
 A series of workshops hosted by ImROC including service users and carer representatives as well as stakeholders across the East Midlands is already underway.
 The work to develop the new model will be ‘tested’ and informed by this workshop approach over the coming months.